 The Release Date of Gutenberg WordPress Editor

-"At Yoast, we were pretty shocked about these words.
+“At Yoast, we were pretty shocked about these words.
 In its current form, Gutenberg is not ready -at all- for mainstream usage.
-In fact, we do not see it as being ready to be released anywhere in the first half of 2018.
-In our view, ready to be released also means that the community has had ample time to fix all of their integrations.
-In this point of time, it’s not possible for plugins at all to integrate with Gutenberg.
+In fact, we do not see it as being ready to get released anywhere in the first half of 2018.
+Also, ready to get released means that the community has had ample time to fix all their integrations.
+Yet, in this point of time, it is not possible for plugins at all to integrate with Gutenberg.
 How on earth should plugin authors be able to build their integrations within a few months?
-That’s not possible.
-At least not without breaking things."
+That is not possible.
+At least not without breaking things.”

-“We are very enthusiastic about the idea of blocks, but have strong concerns about some of the technical choices and the speed of the implementation process.
-We are also worried about the lack of priority given to accessibility issues in the project.
-But most importantly, we are very much concerned about the fact that plugins are not able to integrate with the new editor.”
+“We are very enthusiastic about the idea of blocks.
+However, we have strong concerns about some of the technical choices.
+Also, on the speed of the implementation process.
+Besides, our worry is about the lack of priority given to accessibility issues in the project.
+Still, we are very much concerned about the fact that plugins are not able to integrate with the new editor.”

 Yoast discussed the concept of incorporating its plugin with Gutenberg.

-You can also submit your feedback directly to the Gutenberg team by going to the feedback section on the sidebar menu of Gutenberg.
-Tell them about your experience of working with Gutenberg and be a part of making this project a success.
+Still, you can submit your feedback directly to the Gutenberg team.
+Go to the feedback section on the sidebar menu of Gutenberg.
+Tell them about your experience of working with Gutenberg.
+As a result, you will be a part of making this project a success.